cache2k/cache2k/src/site/markdown/0/UPCOMING.md

  - Exceptions in the expiry policy and resilience policy will be propagated as `CacheLoaderException` if happened during load
  - asMap()
+ - history size of Clock-Pro eviction reduced to one half of the capacity
+ - getAll() returns empty map if no loader is defined and requested keys are not in cache
+ - get() return null if no loader is defined and entry is not in cache (was exception before).

 ## API Changes and new methods